Mitigation Strategy for Chilterns Beechwoods SAC

 What did the ecological assessment conclude

 The assessment concluded that there are an estimated 1.7 million visits to Ashridge per year.
-This is a larger figure than the entire population of Hertfordshire.
+This is a much larger figure than the entire population of Hertfordshire.
 And damage is occurring.

 Footprint Ecology, who conducted the assessment, identified damage from soil compaction and root exposure, erosion of footpaths by people, horses and bikes, den building, trampling of rare plants by walkers, visitor parking, littering, fires from barbeques, vandalism, and dog fouling.
 Almost 500 examples of damage and other concerning impacts to the SAC were specifically identified.